RedHatNordicsSA/ansible-roadshow/labs/lab-3/README.md

 Howdy from unknown at 2018-08-30T22:25:09.897Z (from ip-172-31-25-165.eu-central-1.compute.internal)
 ```

-This is pretty cool, by using the simple role you just created, people can now get their own WilfFly servers, using a 6 lines long playbook.
+This is pretty cool, by using the simple role you just created, people can now get their own WilfFly servers, using a 7 lines long playbook.

 ```
 ---
+- name: Install Wildfly
-- hosts: wildflyservers
+  hosts: wildflyservers
   become: yes
   tasks:
   - include_role: